lsst-sitcom/sitcomtn-082/index.md

 (Left) $\Delta$Displacement versus measured forces for each phase during the hardpoint breakaway test fit with error function (the TMA at el=1deg).
 (Right) The residual, a difference between data and error function, with respect to $\Delta$displacement
 ::::

-## Historical Trending
+# Historical Trending

-In this section, we analyze the historical trends of the hardpoint breakaway tests using data from completed tests between 2023 and the present.
-The previous figures for each hardpoint show that lower elevation angles tend to be associated with higher stiffness values.
-The relationship between elevation and other parameters may help identify patterns that could reduce the risk of operational issues.
-For this reason, it is important to study the behavior of each hardpoint over time.
+The previous figures for each hardpoint at different test days show, for example, that lower elevation angles tend to be associated with higher stiffness values.
+The relationship between stiffness and other parameters may help identify patterns that could reduce the risk of operational issues, which gives us clues about the importance to study the behavior of each hardpoint over time.
+Therefore, in this section, we analyze the historical trends of the hardpoint breakaway tests using data from completed tests between 2023 and the present day.

 :::{note}